-The 2571 and 2572 T1 Echo Canceller Modules (referred to throughout this document as the 257X Module, except where differentiation is necessary) are intended for use in local, long-distance, and private networks.
+The 2571 and 2572 T1 Echo Canceller Modules (referred to throughout this document as the 257X Module, except where differentiation is necessary) are intended for use in local, long-distance, private, and wireless networks.
 The module protects T1 facilities against annoying echo caused by 4wire-to-2wire conversions within the Public Switched Telephone Network (PSTN).
 It incorporates echo cancellation, tone disabling (for data compatibility), power conversion, and front panel controls on a single plug-in module.

-The 2571 Module accommodates endpaths up to 32ms (expandable to 64ms) and the 2572 Module accommodates endpaths up to 64ms (expandable to 128ms).
+The 2571 Module accommodates endpaths up to 32ms and the 2572 Module accommodates endpaths up to 64ms.